wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.10 =
+* Fix: Fatal error on missing Backup Scheduler class in Free version #1688
+* Fix: Fix recursive scanning if there is symlink in root directory linking to root directory itself #1688

 = 2.9.9 =
 * New: Support up to WordPress 5.9.3